Overview of SLO calculations

 G), and each point above the threshold value is marked bad (

-For every Ratio metric in Nobl9, two data streams are required.
-Along with the stream of data representing the queried metric (the count of all queried events, represented by the red line in Image 4), Nobl9 receives a second stream of data simultaneously that indicates whether each data point was good or bad.
-It uses this data to create the count of good events (represented by the blue line in Image 4).
+For every ratio metric in Nobl9, two data streams are required.
+Along with the stream of data representing the queried metric (the count of all queried events, represented by the red line in Image 7), Nobl9 simultaneously receives a second stream of data that indicates whether each data point was good or bad.
+It uses this data to create the count of good events (represented by the blue line in Image 7).
 Nobl9 then uses the second stream to calculate the error rate over time.

 The only situation where the count of good events could exceed the count of total events is as a result of a query error, where, for example, data is aggregated too dynamically.
 To avoid such situations, remember that your query must be: